 UNC Asheville is a great place to study biology.
 We are a small department with gifted faculty including specialists in the fields of vertebrate and invertebrate zoology, botany, herpetology, ecology, evolution, animal behavior, human anatomy and physiology, animal and plant physiology, cellular and molecular biology, microbiology, and genetics.
 You'll spend most of your time working closely with your professors in our state-of-the-art research labs housed in the Zeis Science & Multimedia Building, an 86,000 square-foot modern science facility.

-One unique aspect of our program of study is the opportunity for ecological field work in the many natural areas that are within easy travel distance from Asheville.
-These include more than one million acres of national parks and national forests that are within a one-hour drive of campus.
-You may also have the chance to travel to the deserts, tropics, or coast for an on-site ecology course.
-Our students benefit greatly from field experience, which supplements and enhances our laboratory and research thrust.
+We encourage learning and discovery by featuring investigative class, lab and/or field experiences within all courses offered.
+A unique aspect of our program is the opportunity for ecological field work in the many natural areas near Asheville.
+These include over one million acres of national parks and national forests that are within an hour drive of campus.
+You may also be able to take an on-site ecology course in the deserts, tropics, or coast.

 Studying biology at our liberal arts university also gives you the chance to explore areas of interest outside of biology.
 From fine literature, drama, and music to technological applications, our students learn that knowledge from all fields relates in some way to the study of and improvement of life.